 You’ll see a list of websites that the visitors of the analyzed website also visit within the same day.
-The Overlap metric shows the percentage of the audience that visited both websites and the Relevance score ranks the table based on how significant this overlap is, compared to the rest of the websites in the table.

-Some of these websites won’t necessarily be a direct competitor, but just another website that your audience tends to visit often.
+Note: Some of these websites won’t necessarily be a direct competitor, but just another website that your audience tends to visit often.

 Take note of the websites who have AdSense, so you can easily add these websites as new placements in your next campaign.

-Then check out the Topics Distribution section as you can use these as inputs for your campaign’s Custom Affinity.
+Then, check out the Topics Distribution section as you can use these as inputs for your campaign’s Custom Affinity.

 Identify the publishers and ad networks your competitors are working with to acquire more traffic.